kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 \(ii\) The type of airplane.

-\(iii\) The limitation: “Issued under, and subject to, §63.23 of the Federal Aviation Regulations.”
+\(iii\) The limitation: “Issued under, and subject to, [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.23   Special purpose flight engineer and flight navigator certificates: Operation of U.S.-registered civil airplanes leased by a person not a U.S. citizen.|§63.23]] of the Federal Aviation Regulations.”

 \(iv\) The limitation: “Subject to the privileges and limitations shown on the holder's foreign flight (engineer or navigator) certificate, license, or authorization.”